-This section describes how to configure port connections, mirror traffic from one port to another, and run cable diagnostics.
+This section describes how to configure port connections and mirror traffic from one port to another, and run cable diagnostics.

-Configuring by Port Use the Interface > Port > General (Configure by Port List) page to enable/disable List an interface, set auto-negotiation and the interface capabilities to advertise, or manually fix the speed, duplex mode, and flow control.
+Configuring by Use the Interface > Port > General (Configure by Port List) page to enable/disable Port List an interface, set auto-negotiation and the interface capabilities to advertise, or manually fix the speed, duplex mode, and flow control.

 - Auto-negotiation must be disabled before you can configure or force a Gigabit RJ-45 interface to use the Speed/Duplex mode or Flow Control options. - When using auto-negotiation, the optimal settings will be negotiated between the link partners based on their advertised capabilities.
-To set the speed, duplex mode, or flow control under auto-negotiation, the required operation modes must be specified in the capabilities list for an interface. - The 1000BASE-T standard does not support forced mode.
-Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk.
-If not used, the success of the link process cannot be guaranteed when connecting to other types of switches. - The Speed/Duplex mode is fixed at 1000full on the Gigabit SFP ports.
-When auto-negotiation is enabled, the only attributes which can be advertised include speed, duplex mode, and flow control.
+To set the speed, duplex mode, or flow control under auto-negotiation, the required operation modes must be specified in the capabilities list for an interface. - The Speed/Duplex mode is fixed at 1000full for Gigabit transceivers and 10Gfull for 10 Gigabit transceivers. - The 1000BASE-T, 10GBASE-T, 5GBASE-T, and 2.5GBASE-T standards do not support forced mode.
+Auto-negotiation should always be used to establish a connection over any port or trunk.
+If not used, the success of the link process cannot be guaranteed when connecting to other types of switches. - i